 Level of theatrical skill Range of theatrical skills demonstrated Contribution to the effectiveness of the piece Inventiveness of individual's work Success in realising individual artistic intention (how far has the student met their aims?)
-Extending Highly competent, highly developed and sustained use of theatrical skill.
-Extensive range of theatrical skills demonstrated Exceptional contribution to the effectiveness of the piece.
+Extending ng highly developed and theatrical skills to the effective Exceptional contribution to the effectiveness of the piece.
 Highly inventive work throughout.
 Highly successful realisation of individual artistic intention.
-Applying Developed, secure and consistent use of theatrical skill.
-Wide range of theatrical skills demonstrated.
+Applying Applying Co t Wide range of theatrical skills demonstrated.
 Considerable contribution to the effectiveness of the piece.
 Work has many inventive qualities or moments.
 Secure success in realising individual artistic intention.
 Developing Some developing competency in use of theatrical skill, not always sustained.
 Fair range of theatrical skills demonstrated.
 Some meaningful contributions to the effectiveness of the piece.
 Some useful inventive ideas.
 Some success in realising individual artistic intention.
 Foundation Little competency and little consistency in use of theatrical skill.
 Narrow range of theatrical skills demonstrated.
 Little contribution to the effectiveness of the piece.different.
 Little inventiveness.
 Little success in realising individual artistic intention.